tealalala/random-quote-generator/README.md

 # Random Quote Generator
 A random quote generator project to demonstrate my skills in vanilla CSS and JavaScript.
+Quotes focused primarily with organizing.

 ## Table of Contents
 1. [Running Locally](#1-running-locally)